intel-analytics/ipex-llm/ppml/trusted-realtime-ml/scala/docker-occlum/README.md

 ../../../generate-keys.sh
 ```

-You also need to store password you used in previous step in a secured file:
+You also need to store password you used in the previous step in a secured file:

 This script is also under `/analytics-zoo/ppml/scripts`: